apache/logging-log4cxx/src/site/markdown/performance.md

 The benckmark tests require Google's [Benchmark](https://github.com/google/benchmark) library and may be built by specifying `BUILD_BENCHMARK_CHECKS` with CMake when building Log4cxx.

-The following table shows some timings from the tests that use Googles's benchmarking library.
+The following table shows some timing tests using Google's benchmarking library.

     g++ (Ubuntu 11.4.0-1ubuntu1~22.04.2) 11.4.0
 	Run on (8 X 2328.61 MHz CPU s)